Zasilkovna/WooCommerce/packetery/packetery_vendor/tracy/tracy/readme.md

 Debugger::enable(Debugger::DETECT, __DIR__ . '/mylog');
 ```

-If you want Tracy to log PHP errors like `E_NOTICE` or `E_WARNING` with detailed information (HTML report), set `Debugger::$logSeverity`:
+If you want PacketeryTracy to log PHP errors like `E_NOTICE` or `E_WARNING` with detailed information (HTML report), set `Debugger::$logSeverity`:

 ```php
 Debugger::$logSeverity = E_NOTICE | E_WARNING;
 ```

 For a real professional the error log is a crucial source of information and he or she wants to be notified about any new error immediately.
-Tracy helps him.
+PacketeryTracy helps him.
 She is capable of sending an email for every new error record.
 The variable $email identifies where to send these e-mails:

 ```php
 Debugger::$email = 'admin@example.com';